Gabrielle Union Is Hosting an All-Black Friends Table Read With an Impressive Cast - E! Online

 Gabrielle Union is hosting an all-Black table read of an episode of Friends on Tuesday, Sept.
 22 and it's all for a very good cause.
 In an effort to promote the nonprofit When We All Vote, Union is bringing together an all-star cast of Emmy-nominated and Emmy-winning stars for an evening of relationship drama and unrealistic New York apartment shenanigans via Zoom.
 The cast includes Sterling K. Brown, Ryan Michelle Bathe, Uzo Aduba, Aisha Hinds, Kendrick Sampson and Jeremy Pope.

 Salli Richardson-Whitfield will direct the event.
-Variety reports that Ross and Rachel will be played by real-life husband and wife Brown and Bathe, while Aduba will play Phoebe.
+Ross and Rachel will be played by real-life husband and wife Brown and Bathe, while Aduba will play Phoebe.
 Hinds will play Monica, Sampson will play Joey and Pope will play Chandler.

 Aduba is fresh off of an Emmy win for her role on FX's Mrs. America and both Brown and Pope were also nominated in 2020 for their respective work on This Is Us and Hollywood.